Today, we’ll be yammering all about the only type of gun you can buy without a license.

 Looking at the price tag, it’s clear to see that things just got serious.
 Introducing the brand’s pride and joy, the Hitachi N3804AB3 staple gun might just be the only construction tool you’ll ever need.

-This narrow crown stapler is more than ideal for both internal and external trim work, countertop installation, furniture assembly, resetting upholstery and other fine finish applications.
 Aside from being extremely light and well balanced, what else does this gun have to offer?

 We could go on all day about the N3804AB3, but we have to check out the top features first.